https://lgpress.clemson.edu

 Additional Resources

-Keinath AP, Miller G. Watermelon fungicide guide for 2022.
+Keinath AP, Miller G. Watermelon fungicide guide.
 Clemson (SC): Clemson Cooperative Extension, Land-Grant Press by Clemson Extension; 2022.
 LGP 1001. http://lgpress.clemson.edu/publication/watermelon-fungicide-guide.

 Keinath AP, Rennberger G. Powdery mildew on watermelon.
 Clemson (SC): Clemson Cooperative Extension, Land-Grant Press by Clemson Extension; 2022.
 LGP 1019. http://lgpress.clemson.edu/publication/powdery-mildew-on-watermelon.